-Doctors differentiate between two main categories of hearing problems: those affecting sound wave transmission and those affecting sound perception.
+In medicine, there are two main categories of hearing problems: those affecting sound wave transmission and those affecting sound perception.
 Common reasons for having an ear examination include hearing problems and earache.
-These can be caused by middle ear infections, of the outer ear canal (otitis externa), jaw problems or cervical spine problems.
+These can be caused by middle ear infections, inflammation of the outer ear canal (otitis externa), jaw problems or cervical spine problems.

 When are ear examinations recommended?

-It's a good idea to have your ears tested if you have sudden or gradual hearing loss, ringing in your ears (tinnitus), earache, dizziness or if your doctor thinks you might have a middle ear .
+It is a good idea to have your ears tested if you have sudden or gradual hearing loss, ringing in your ears (tinnitus), earache, dizziness or if your doctor thinks you might have a middle ear infection.
 Also, if a fluid comes out of your ear or if you have injured your lower jaw.
 This is because lower jaw injuries can also damage the ear and ear canal.

 How can you prepare for an ear examination?

 There is no need to prepare for an ear examination.
 But the ear canal (auditory canal) and eardrum are quite sensitive, so it is important to hold your head still during the examination in order to avoid pain.
 If the doctor touches the back wall of your ear canal with an instrument, it might make you want to cough.